-The text used in this ebook is from the first English translation published in 1920.
-Die Spezielle und die allgemeine Relativitätstheorie.
+The text used in this ebook is from the first English translation published in 1920 as Über die spezielle und die allgemeine Relativitätstheorie.
 A few misprints in the original text have been corrected, but to preserve all of the book, the original misprints are included in footnotes enclosed in square brackets and signed "J.M."